keghub/xml-import/documentation/2.0/education.md

 </field>
 ```

+Please notice that some sites might be restricting the list of custom content fields.
+[Here you can see a list of the accepted fields for every site](../shared/content-fields.md).

 ### Events
 The [`<events />`](../../schemas/2.0/education.xsd#L23-L37) node contains a list of events.
 [Here you can find information about the events](event.md).